 Jay-Z has always been outspoken about his respect and deep admiration for the Jewish people, even displaying a bust of Golda Meir in his office building.
 Then there was the line “Shoutout to old Jews with old rules, new Blacks with new stacks,” in “Somewhere in America,” a song touching on the financial success of the new millennial Blacks.
 Comparing Jews to Blacks is not a far comparison and when looking for a model of resilience, financial strength and solidarity, most people view Jews as exemplary.
 Not only did Jews overcome slavery, but many came to America, from Poland, Russia and Germany escaping the Holocaust with nothing but each other to help rebuild their lives.

-There’s something to say about a hard reset and the ability to have one fundamental goal while understanding differences among a group, thought to be homogenous, are advantageous.
+There’s something to say about a hard reset and the ability to have one fundamental goal while understanding differences among a group, thought to be homogeneous.

 And while some claim the Black intelligentsia is too critical of the Black community for doing the same things whites do, I am going to file that under white privilege.
 Yes, whites can kill each other, disrespect their women, and even target each other for ill will and it does not make a bit of difference.
 Blacks, on the other hand, don’t have the power or numbers to act out such a malicious privilege.
 But we do have another set of numbers that makes Jay-Z’s case even more relevant.